mukeshv483/mukeshv483/README.md

-Here’s a refined and polished version of your introduction:

----

 **Mukesh Verma**
 **Senior Software Engineer**
 With 9+ years of experience in backend development, I specialize in designing **scalable**, **resilient**, and **domain-driven systems**.
 My passion lies in solving complex engineering challenges and delivering impactful solutions that drive business success.